Masg1103/PowerBi-Project-California-Telco-Analysis/README.md

 # PowerBi-Project-California-Telco-Analysis

-**Introduction to the Datasets**
+## Understanding Why Customers Leave: A Look at Customer Churn at California Telco Network
+This Power BI project dives into a common challenge faced by many telecommunication providers: keeping customers happy and preventing them from switching to competitors (customer churn).

-This report utilizes two key datasets collected from our telecom operations to understand customer behavior, service utilization, and churn dynamics:
+This project utilizes two key datasets collected from our telecom operations to understand customer behavior, service utilization, and churn dynamics:

 **1. Telecom Customer Churn Dataset:**
 This comprehensive dataset provides a detailed view of our customer base, capturing various aspects of customer engagement and subscription details.
 Key attributes include: